Turquerie

 Turquerie (anglicized as "Turkery"), or Turquoiserie, was the Turkish fashion in Western Europe from the 16th to 18th centuries for imitating aspects of Ottoman art and culture.
 Many different Western European countries were fascinated by the exotic and relatively unknown culture of the Ottoman ruling class, which was the center of the Ottoman Empire.
-This fashionable phenomenon became more popular through trading routes and increased diplomatic relationships between the Ottomans and the European nations, exemplified by the Franco-Ottoman alliance in 1715.
+This fashionable phenomenon became more popular through trading routes and increased diplomatic relationships between the Ottomans and the European nations, exemplified by the Franco-Ottoman alliance in 1536 and renewed several times, most notably in 1715.
 Ambassadors and traders often returned home with tales of exotic places and souvenirs of their adventures.

 The movement was often reflected in the art of the period.
 Music, paintings, architecture, and artifacts were frequently inspired by the Ottoman styles and methods.
 Paintings in particular portrayed the Ottomans with bright colours and sharp contrasts, suggesting their interesting peculiarity and exotic nature.

 History of the movement

 Man In Oriental Costume ("The Noble Slav"), oil on canvas, by Rembrandt, 1632.
 A significant example of European emulation of Ottoman dress for the purpose of portraying a dignified, elite appearance.

 In the wake of the Age of Exploration, roughly between the 15th and 18th centuries, there was an explosion in the number of commodities and availability of products.
 People were using newly created cartography and using these maps to explore the world on paper.
 There was an accumulation of more objects and a desire for more acquisitions.
 Coupling this, there was the value of exoticism, valuing things that came from a great distance.
 Europeans and Ottomans alike were developing a consciousness of themselves in relation to the broader world.
 At the same time the Ottomans were slowly ceasing to be regarded as a serious military threat to Western Europe, despite their continuing occupation of the Balkans, and campaigns such as that ended by the Battle of Vienna as late as 1683.